siddheshsalunke/HelloWorld/README.md

 # HELLO WORLD! :)
-#Jenkins Implementation of Python Application via Github and deploying to Containers;
+#Jenkins Implementation of Python Application via Github and deploying to Containers

-Also #Pipeline.jpg for Architecture of Pipeline ;application commits are for testing pipeline
+Also #Pipeline.jpg for Architecture of Pipeline

+application commits are for testing pipeline